 Travel while you are in between programs

 As long as you have the new I-20/DS-2019 for the new program, you can re-enter the U.S. at any time.
 This is because:

 - you will keep the same SEVIS number and are considered a continuing student

 - you are considered legally present in the U.S. in F/J status between the two programs

-If your visa has expired, the new I-20/DS-2019 establishes the continued validity of your F/J status while you remain in the U.S., but the first time you travel outside the U.S. (except to Canada or Mexico), however, you will need to apply for a new F/J visa at a U.S. Embassy or Consulate.
+If your visa has expired, the new I-20/DS-2019 establishes the continued validity of your F/J status while you remain in the U.S., but the first time you travel outside the U.S. (except to Canada or Mexico), you will need to apply for a new F/J visa at a U.S. embassy or consulate.

 You do not need to pay another SEVIS fee because it is the same SEVIS record.
 Have your SEVIS fee receipt with you when you need to apply for a new visa.